|Modeling the Sherman Tank in 1/72nd Scale|

 The decals are the typical high quality of Extratech, with six different options:

-On a final note: the obligatory scale measurements show it to be PRECISELY 1/72nd scale.
+On a final note: the obligatory scale measurements show it to be just a hair short in length for 1/72nd scale.

 I would very much like to thank Rafal Niedzielski for making this kit donation.